Subject Access Requests

 Category 1: Proof of address

-Your full address needs to be visible
+Your full address must be visible in the evidence you provide.

 Category 2: Proof of identification

-• passport
+- passport

-• birth certificate
+- birth certificate

 Requests on behalf of children

-Subject access requests are often made by parents for information about their children.
-The Data Protection Act 2018 affords children the same rights as adults regarding access to and protection of their data.
-A child can request access to their data when they can understand their rights and what it means to make a request.
 Whilst the law in England does not specify an age at which a child is considered to have the competency to understand and exercise their rights, it does state that a child of 13 can consent to ‘information services’.
 Bromley uses this age as a guide for considering when a child has competency.
 We will need to see written and signed evidence of your appointment to act on their behalf which shows they understand the nature of the request, what information is being requested and the consequences of the disclosure.
 Bromley is committed to upholding the rights and freedoms of those we hold information about.
-As part of responsible due diligence, Bromley will take into consideration the circumstances of each request, and the level of maturity of the child including any views they may have about the disclosure before determining when disclosure is reasonable.
+As part of responsible due diligence, Bromley will take into consideration the circumstances of each request, and the level of maturity of the child including any views they may have about the disclosure, before determining when disclosure is reasonable.

 Requests on behalf of adults